ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

 If we load a document to the same collection as the source, then the ID is preserved and no special approach is needed.
 Deletion in the source results in sending a single delete command in the destination for a given ID.
+If documents are updated and not deleted in the source, they will simply be updated in the destination.

 But, when we load documents to different collections, then the [ID](../../../server/ongoing-tasks/etl/raven#documents-identifiers) is different.
 The source isn't aware of the new IDs created.
 This forces us to load new documents with incremented IDs instead of overwriting the fields in existing documents.